csivitu/authorized_users/README.md

 This repo stores names of github users which are allowed to login into csi servers

 The repo follows a simple directory structure.
-Each folder on the root level represents a server (for example csivit) Inside a server's folder, each file of filename <name> stores the usernames of github users allowed to access the user with username <name> on the server.
+Each folder on the root level represents a server (for example csivit) Inside a server's folder, each file of filename `name` stores the usernames of github users allowed to access the user with username `name` on the server. (eg, `csivit/root` stores github usernames of people allowed to login as root on the csivit server)

 # Why?
 OpenSSH keys are normally listed in the `~/.ssh/authorized_keys` file, but this is terrible to manage, as you have to deal